Chart Color Schemes

 Manly - Fairlight's population is slightly younger than the national pattern

 The median age in Manly - Fairlight was close to Greater Sydney's average of 37 years at the time of the census.
-It was also similar to Australia's median age of 38 years.
-Compared to Greater Sydney, Manly - Fairlight had a higher proportion of residents aged 25-34 (20.2%), but fewer residents aged 5-14 (8.0%).
-This concentration of 25-34 year-olds was significantly higher than the national average of 14.5%.
-Between the 2021 Census and the present, the proportion of residents aged 15 to 24 has increased from 8.4% to 10.4%, while the proportion of those aged 45 to 54 has decreased from 13.0% to 11.8%.
-By the year 2041, Manly - Fairlight is projected to experience notable shifts in its age composition.
-The 75-84 age group is expected to grow by 57%, reaching a total of 2,240 people from the previous count of 1,431.
-This growth will be led by an aging population dynamic, with those aged 65 and above comprising 67% of the projected growth.
-Conversely, population declines are projected for the 5-14 age group and the 35-44 age group.
+It was also equivalent to Australia's median age of 38 years.
+Compared to Greater Sydney, Manly - Fairlight had a higher percentage of residents aged 25-34 (20.2%) but fewer residents aged 5-14 (8.0%).
+This concentration of 25-34 year-olds was well above the national average of 14.5%.
+Between the 2021 Census and the latest data, the percentage of residents aged 15 to 24 has increased from 8.4% to 10.4%.
+Conversely, the percentage of residents aged 45 to 54 has decreased from 13.0% to 11.8%.
+By 2041, Manly - Fairlight is projected to experience significant shifts in its age composition.
+The number of residents aged 75-84 is expected to grow by 57%, reaching 2,240 from 1,431.
+This growth will be led by the aging population dynamic, with those aged 65 and above comprising 67% of projected growth.
+Conversely, population declines are projected for residents aged 5-14 and 35-44 years old.